 Besides the risk of the lights staying on and draining the battery, there are a few other things that come to mind.

 Could leaving the headlights on mean that they will burn out sooner?
 It stands to reason that any sort of headlight is only going to last so long, that is, some certain number of hours of “on” time.
-If you burn your headlights an extra few minutes every time you start the car, they’re going to reach the end of their useful life sooner.
+If you burn your headlights an extra few minutes every time you drive your car, they’re going to reach the end of their useful life sooner.

 Also, using the headlights needlessly wastes gasoline.
 The electricity in a (gasoline-powered internal-combustion-engine kind of) car’s battery doesn’t just come out of the air.
 The electricity is generated by the car’s alternator, which is turned by the engine.
 When it’s actually making electricity, it’s a little harder to turn, and therefore the engine uses a little more gasoline whenever the alternator needs to make electricity to charge the batter or operate the car’s electrical components.
 Not only does burning the headlights for no reason waste gasoline, it also adds wear and tear on the alternator and battery, shortening their lives.